iferminm/iferminm.github.io/content/pages/About.md

 I love to read, and I'm always open to get good books recommendation, you can add me on [goodreads](http://www.goodreads.com/user/show/43392734-israel-ferm-n-montilla) follow me on [twitter](http://twitter.com/iferminm) where I sometimes say something interesting or add me on [LinkedIn](https://www.linkedin.com/in/israel-ferm%C3%ADn-montilla-7393721a/) if you wanna get in touch.
+Or, [buy me a coffee](https://www.buymeacoffee.com/iferminm) if you think anything I write is interesting.

-You can also send me an <a href="mailto:iferminmontilla@gmail.com">email</a> I'm always open to meet new people and hear about nice opportunities though I'm not actively looking for a career change right now.
+You can also send me an <a href="mailto:ferminster@gmail.com">email</a> I'm always open to meet new people and hear about nice opportunities even though I'm not actively looking for a career change right now.

 You can contact me to: